 For further information see our universal credit section.

 I am self-employed, what information will I need to provide to claim universal credit?

 If you are self-employed as either a sole trader or partner in a partnership, you will have to calculate and report your monthly profits to claim universal credit (UC).
 The rules for establishing whether you have earnings from self-employment will generally follow tax law (although DWP can make a different decision to HMRC) but you will also need to meet the UC gainful self-employment test to be classed as self-employed for UC purposes.
-It is possible for DWP to decide that you have earnings from self-employment but you are not gainfully self-employed.
+It is possible for DWP to decide that you have earnings from self-employment, but that you are not gainfully self-employed.

 Gainful self-employment means that your UC work coach will review whether you are carrying out your activity as your main employment, whether the earnings from it are self-employed earnings and whether it is organised, developed, regular and carried on in expectation of profit.

 Whether you are in gainful self-employment for UC purposes is important because it may have an impact on your work-related requirements and it also determines whether the minimum income floor will be applied in calculating your UC award.